ioi-germany/cms/docs/Installation.rst

     # Only for compiling statements in Cyrillic languages with German task format
     sudo pacman -S --needed texlive-langcyrillic

+    # Only for captcha in contest registration interface
+    sudo pacman -S --needed cairo

 Preparation steps
 =================